As part of the Year of Outback Tourism, the Queensland Government launched the $3 million Year of Outback Tourism Events

-The events funded through the Year of Outback Tourism Events Program have been announced by the Premier, collectively amounting to $1.1 million in funding.
+The events funded through the Year of Outback Tourism Events Program have been announced by the Premier, collectively amounting to more than $1.7 million in funding.
 Discover these events, including those to be delivered in 2021.

 In Queensland, 2019 is the Year of Outback Tourism and the celebrations continue in 2021.
 This Queensland Government initiative reinforces the state’s position as a world-leading tourism destination and supports economic, social and cultural growth in Outback Queensland.

 This is an opportune time for outback communities.
 Each year, more and more local and international tourists are discovering the fun and far-flung events and festivals of regional Queensland.
 In 2019, the region welcomed more than one million visitors—the first time this significant milestone has been achieved.